Keyword Assisted Topic Models: Additional Information for the Base

 \subsection{Randomly Removed Keywords}

 In this section, we present the base \keyATM{} results where we randomly remove some keywords from the keyword sets shown in the Section~\ref{app:base-keywords-selection}.
-In particular, we remove 75\% or 50\% of keywords from the original keyword sets shown in Table~\ref{app:base-keywords-selection}.
+In particular, we randomly remove 75\% or 50\% of keywords from the original keyword sets shown in Table~\ref{table:app-base-keywords}.

 The results are shown in Table~\ref{app:tab-random-keyword-auc}.
 In most cases, the worst AUROC values from the base \keyATM{} are still better than those of \wLDA{}.
-Tables~\ref{app:tab-random-keyword-immigration} and \ref{app:tab-random-keyword-auc} together highlight the importance of keyword selection when the number of keywords is extremely small.
+Note that since the \textit{Immigration} topic only contains three keywords under the original setting: ``citizenship'', ``immigration'', and ``refugee''.
+We randomly select two out of these three keywords and fit the base \keyATM{} for this topic.
+Table~\ref{app:tab-random-keyword-auc} highlights the importance of keyword selection when the number of keywords is extremely small.
 For example, the \textit{Immigration} topic shows high variability in the AUROC value.
 The \textit{Immigration} topic performs poorly in models with the keyword sets 1, 3, and 6.
 All of these sets do not contain ``immigration'' as a keyword.

+Furthermore, we create 50 different keyword sets where we randomly remove 50\% of keywords from the keyword sets shown in Table~\ref{table:app-base-keywords}.
+We compute AUROC for each topic and present the results in Figure~\ref{app:fig-random-keyword-auc}.
+Again, in most cases, the worst AUROC values from the base \keyATM{} are still better than those of \wLDA{}, except for some topics such as \textit{Immigration}, which has only three keywords.
+There is a large variation in AUROC for the \textit{Immigration} topic.

+We further conduct a systematic investigation about when the \textit{Immigration} topic performs poorly.
+Figure~\ref{app:fig-random-keyword-topic9} shows the AUROC based on the previous simulation for the \textit{Immigration} topic with and without the keyword ``immigration'' in the keyword set.
+The results show that the AUROC for the \textit{Immigration} topic is substantially lower when the word ``immigration'' is removed from the keyword set.
+This result indicates that whether ``immigration'' is included in the \textit{Immigration} topic determines the quality of topic classification.